rrpff/contained/README.md

 Checks if values are contained in a comparator array using deep equality.

-RegExps and Functions are evaluated rather than compared.
+RegExps and functions are evaluated rather than compared.

 Comparators are run through until one evaluates `true`.